a-poor/golist/README.md

 _How do I create a new list?_

-Most of the time, your best option is to use `golist.NewDefaultList()` -- it will set you up with some sensible defaults.
+Most of the time, your best option is to use `golist.NewList()` -- it will set you up with some sensible defaults.
 Otherwise, the you'll need to at least set `Writer`, `Delay` and `StatusIndicator`.

 _How do I create a new `Task`/`TaskGroup`?_